MomsFriendlyRobotCompany/moms_apriltag/readme.md

 # Todo

+- [ ] change the way the board is created, do a fixed scale size and add a margin with text saying the orientation, family, size, and maybe in the small squares next to the tags, put the number of the tag (number is for the lower left apriltag).
+I think this would help debugging and understanding what is going on
 - [ ] insert stereo calibration code using pupil labs?
 - [ ] refactor board code
 - [ ] enable apriltag v3 markers in board, given such slow performance, maybe not do this